andrebianchessi/msc/thesis/chapters/04_methods.md

 The acceleration was determined once again with the [Explicit Time Integration](#sec:methods_pim) for a fair comparison between [E-GA](#sec:methods_ega) and [P-GA](#sec:methods_pga).

-An *efficiency score* of 100 means that that particular approach was the fastest among the three.
+An *efficiency score* of 100 means that *that* particular approach was the fastest among the three.
 A score of 0 means that approach was the slowest.
-A value in between is the result of a interpolation between the maximum and minimum execution time.
+A value in between is the result of an interpolation between the maximum and minimum execution time.
 The *quality score* is analogous.
 The results are shown in @sec:results_table.

 ### Hyperparameters {#sec:hyperparameters}